 - Intent.
 A simple, concise statement that defines the approach and functional purpose of the capability target; essentially the goal of the evaluation under each capability target. - Planning References.
 The NUREG-0654/FEMA-REP-1, Rev. 2 planning references included provide trace-back to the appropriate planning standards and demonstrate where and how the capability targets support regulatory compliance with the planning standards. - Core Capabilities.
-The listing of core capabilities is meant to be a starting point for discussion, as the selection of core capabilities should be a result of coordination and discussion between FEMA Regional staff and OROs.
-This should not be considered an exhaustive list of core capabilities that could be associated with each capability target. - Demonstration and Evaluation Guidance.
+The listing of core capabilities is a starting point for discussion, as the selection of core capabilities is a result of coordination and discussion between FEMA Regional staff and OROs.
+This is not considered an exhaustive list of core capabilities that could be associated with each capability target. - Demonstration and Evaluation Guidance.
 The guidance in this section is intended for use by evaluators when preparing for a demonstration.
-Information includes critical tasks and key points of review requiring observation and assessment by evaluators.
-Each critical task and key point of review should be considered prior to the demonstration by reviewing the plans/procedures and extent-of-play.
-Performance of each critical task should be evaluated during the assessment activity, unless otherwise noted in the extent-of-play agreement.
+Information under the assessment portion includes critical tasks and key points of review requiring observation and assessment by evaluators.
+Each critical task (bulleted statement) and key point of review (sub-bulleted question) is considered prior to the demonstration by reviewing the plans/procedures and extent-of-play.
+Performance of each critical task is evaluated during the assessment activity, unless otherwise noted in the extent-of-play agreement.
+The critical task list is not all-inclusive, Evaluators may ask additional questions that are relevant to the evaluation area being assessed.